-The Company has completed drilling for the Phase 1 exploration program at the Olive Zone.
-Assaying and metallurgical work is ongoing.
+The Company has completed the Phase 1 exploration program at the Olive Zone and has recently completed drilling for the Phase 2 exploration program.
+Assaying, metallurgical and geotechnical activities are in process.

-Treasury preservation measures implemented in 2013 have been successful in reducing cash outflow.
-Should market conditions not support full project construction, current working capital is expected to be sufficient not only to cover the 2014 budgeted activities but can also fund 2015 and 2016 spending without issuing further equity or undertaking other external funding.
+Treasury preservation measures, implemented in 2013 and continued in 2014, have been successful in reducing cash outflow.
+Should market conditions not support full project construction, current working capital is expected to be sufficient not only to cover the fiscal 2014 budgeted activities but can also fund fiscal 2015 (ended February 29, 2016) spending without issuing further equity or undertaking other external funding.